 - A dedicated apprentice.
 An apprenticeship isn’t easy.
 It means juggling work, study and other commitments and there are bound to be challenges.
 But, with support from family, colleagues and the training provider, after only a few months, many apprentices have a level of responsibility that they couldn’t have dreamed of at school.

-Most Damar apprentices earn above the current minimum apprentice wage of £3.50ph (as of June 2017).
+Most Damar apprentices earn above the current minimum apprentice wage of £3.70ph (as of April 2018).
 But it’s not all about the money - also consider the progression opportunities and the experience that your son or daughter will receive.

 The apprentice does not need to make any financial contribution and so there is no debt..
 The cost is split between the Government and the employer.
 This is a huge benefit to the apprentice – in most cases the true cost of their apprenticeship is between £4,000 and £5,000 per year.